 Topical pain killers, or analgesics, are sprayed on or rubbed into the skin over painful muscles or joints.
 Although are all designed to relieve pain, different products use different ingredients.
-Here the most common ingredients found in ones available without a prescription.
+Here are the most common ingredients found in products available without a prescription.

 - Counterirritants.
 Ingredients such as menthol, methylsalicylate, and camphor are called counterirritants because they create a burning or cooling sensation that distracts your mind from the pain.